 Home | Events | Education | Artist Residencies | Rentals | Caminos | Get Involved | Advisory Board

 The ESB Mexican American Cultural Center houses two gallery spaces, which feature local, regional, and national Latinx artists.
 The Sam Z. Coronado Gallery is located upstairs and the Community Gallery is downstairs.
-Admission is always free and tours are available by request.
+Admission is always free.

 The ChingonX Fire exhibit was originally scheduled to open in spring of 2020 in the Sam Z. Coronado Gallery at the Emma S. Barrientos Mexican American Cultural Center.
 The onsite exhibit has been canceled.
 The curator, April Garcia, has decided to move forward by providing an online exhibit for the artist and the community.